Digital cloning: Intelligent Avatar Platforms (IAP)

 Intelligent Avatar Platform (IAP) can be defined as an online platform supported by artificial intelligence that allows one to create a clone of themselves.
 The individual must train his or her clone to act and speak like themselves by feeding the algorithm numerous voice recordings and videos of themselves.
-Essentially, this platform becomes a place where one lives eternally, as they are able to interact with other avatars on the same platform.
+Essentially, the platforms are marketed as a place where one 'lives eternally', as they are able to interact with other avatars on the same platform.
 IAP is becoming a platform for one to attain digital immortality, along with maintaining a family tree and legacy for generations following to see.